Almutairi0/relayfsd/README.md

 ![Paramiko](https://img.shields.io/badge/paramiko-SFTP-orange)
 ![License](https://img.shields.io/badge/license-MIT-lightgrey)

 A lightweight Python tool that monitors a Windows download folder (such as a torrent directory) and automatically uploads completed files to a Linux server via SFTP.
-It ensures the file is fully downloaded before uploading.

 It uses: